 Then there is the question of the provision of housing for the ageing LGBTQ+ population.
 Despite the work of Tonic Housing,13 they remain under-catered for, with the UK’s first LGBT+ affirming retirement community opening (in London) only in 2021.
 In contrast to the USA, where LGBTQ+ needs are increasingly addressed by age-appropriate housing solutions,14 too often in the UK entering supported living involves a move away from support and friendship networks and back into the closet.15

-LGBTQ+ people are, of course, widely dispersed16 rather than concentrated in gaybourhoods.
+LGBTQ+ people are, of course, widely dispersed16 rather than concentrated in gayborhoods.
 Indeed, in the UK – in contrast to the USA or elsewhere in Europe – gayborhoods are frequently distinguished by their businesses and leisure offers rather than also being residential centres.
-This historic characteristic has influenced the ways in which planning practices have started to respond to LGBTQ+ communities’ needs.
+This historic characteristic has influenced the ways in which planning practices have at last started to respond to LGBTQ+ communities’ needs.
 Moves to preserve the heritage of these districts commenced in the USA in 2014.17 The following year the Royal Vauxhall Tavern became one of the first buildings to be listed by Historic England because of its heritage significance for a particular community.18 Subsequently, in the face of a rapid decline in the number of such venues in London over the past decade,19 moves to specify that redevelopments have to include the preservation or replacement of such LGBTQ+ amenities have begun to appear in the capital.20

 However, this is a very limited form of planning intervention.
 So far it has had even more limited effect, as the closure of The Black Cap in Camden21 a week after it was granted ‘asset of community value’ status testifies.
 Furthermore, it aims to protect certain places, rather than bringing the needs of LGBTQ+ people into planning practice.
 To achieve the latter, more action is required.